ssu-humane/visual-gender-trait-politician/README.md

 # Automatic Trait Inference of Election Photographs

 This repository contains a checkpoint and card for a machine learning model of inferring perceived gender traits from photographs of U.S. politicians.
+The model and following analyses were published through a paper at EPJ Data Science.

 ![Inference example 1](sample1.PNG)